-- 11.1 Prepare mE and EIA media as directed in Section 7.5 and 7.6, respectively. - 11.2 Mark the petri dishes and report form with the sample identification and volume. - 11.3 Place a sterile membrane filter on filter base, grid side up, and attach the funnel to the base so that the membrane filter is held between the funnel and the base. - 11.4 Shake the sample bottle vigorously at least 25 times to distribute the bacteria uniformly, and measure the desired volume of sample or dilution into the funnel. - 11.5 Select sample volumes based on previous knowledge of enterococci concentration, to produce 20-60 enterococci colonies on each filter.
-It is recommended that a minimum of three dilutions be analyzed to ensure that a countable plate (20-60 enterococci colonies) is obtained. - 11.6 Smaller sample volumes or sample dilutions can be used to minimize the interference of turbidity or for high bacterial densities.
-Multiple volumes of the same sample or sample dilutions may be filtered.

-Note: When analyzing smaller sample volumes (e.g., <20 mL), 20-30 mL of PBS should be added to the funnel or an aliquot of sample should be dispensed into a 20-30 mL dilution blank prior to filtration.
-This will allow even distribution of the sample on the membrane.

-- 11.7 Filter the sample, and rinse the sides of the funnel at least twice with 20-30 mL of sterile PBS.
-Turn off the vacuum, and remove the funnel from the filter base. - 11.8 Use sterile forceps to aseptically remove the membrane filter from the filter base, and roll it onto the mE plate to avoid the formation of bubbles between the membrane and the agar surface.
+- 11.1 Prepare mTEC agar and urea substrate as directed in Sections 7.6 and 7.7, respectively. - 11.2 Mark the petri dish and report form with the sample identification and volume. - 11.3 Place a sterile membrane filter on the filter base, grid side up, and attach the funnel to the base so that the membrane filter is held between the funnel and the base. - 11.4 Shake the sample bottle vigorously at least 25 times to distribute the bacteria uniformly, and measure the desired volume of sample or dilution into the funnel. - 11.5 Select sample volumes based on previous knowledge of E. coli concentration, to produce 20-80 E. coli colonies on the membranes.
+It is recommended that a minimum of three dilutions be analyzed to ensure that a countable plate (20-80 E. coli colonies) is obtained. - 11.6 Smaller sample volumes or sample dilutions can be used to minimize the interference of turbidity or for high bacterial densities.
+Multiple volumes of the same sample or sample dilutions should be filtered. - Note: When analyzing smaller sample volumes (e.g., < 20 mL), 20-30 mL of PBS or phosphate-buffered dilution water should be added to the funnel or an aliquot of sample should be dispensed into a dilution blank prior to filtration.
+This will allow even distribution of the sample on the membrane. - 11.7 Filter the sample, and rinse the sides of the funnel at least twice with 20-30 mL of sterile buffer.
+Turn off the vacuum, and remove the funnel from the filter base. - 11.8 Use sterile forceps to aseptically remove the membrane filter from the filter base, and roll it onto the mTEC agar to avoid the formation of bubbles between the membrane and the agar surface.
 Reseat the membrane if bubbles occur.
 Run the forceps around the edge of the filter outside the area of filtration, close to the edge of the dish, to be sure that the filter is properly seated on the agar.
-Close the dish, invert, and incubate at $41^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$ for 48 ± 3 hours.
-(See Photo 1)

-Note: If mE is prepared in 15×60 mm loose lid petri dishes, they should be incubated in a tight fitting container (e.g., plastic vegetable crisper) containing a moistened paper towel to prevent dehydration of the membrane filter and medium.
+Close the dish, invert, and incubate $35^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$ for 2 ± 0.5 hours. - After a 2 ± 0.5 hour incubation at $35^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$, transfer the plates to a Whirl-Pak® bag, seal the bag, and submerge in a $44.5^{\circ}\text{C} \pm 0.2^{\circ}\text{C}$ waterbath for 22 ± 2 hours. - Do not overfill the Whirl-Pak® bag because this will prevent proper sealing allowing liquid to enter the bag and possibly contaminating the plates. - 11.10 After 22 ± 2 hours, remove the plate from the waterbath.
+Place an absorbent pad in the lid of the same petri dish, and saturate the pad with urea substrate medium.
+Aseptically transfer the membrane from mTEC agar to the absorbent pad saturated with urea substrate medium, and allow to sit at room temperature for 15-20 minutes.
+(See Photo 2)

-Photo 1.
-Enterococci produces pink to dark red colonies on mE agar.
+Photo 2.
+Escherichia coli produces yellow, yellow-green, or yellow-brown colonies on mTEC agar.

-- 11.9 After incubation, transfer the membranes to EIA plates that have been warmed to room temperature (approximately 15-30 minutes), and incubate at 41°C ± 0.5°C for 20 to 30 minutes.
-(See Photo 2) - 11.10 After EIA incubation, count and record colonies on those membrane filters containing 20-60 pink to red colonies with black or reddish-brown precipitate on the underside of the membrane.
+11.11 After incubation on the urea substrate at room temperature, count and record colonies on those membrane filters containing 20-80 yellow, yellow-green, or yellow-brown colonies.
 Use magnification for counting and a small fluorescent lamp to give maximum visibility of colonies.

-Photo 2.
-Enterococci colonies are pink to dark red on mE and produce a reddishbrown to black precipitate on the underside of the filter when placed on EIA.
+(See Photo 3)

+Photo 3.
+E. coli colonies remain yellow, yellow-green, or yellow-brown when the filter is placed on the urea substrate medium, while non-target colonies turn pink or purple.